 Given the government’s stated desire to diversify our economy away from an over-reliance on financial services and to stimulate private sector growth in areas dominated by the public sector, ministers must now tell us if they will fund subsequent bidding rounds of the fund.

 To leave unsuccessful bidders high and dry would mean many parts of the country continue to languish in the economic slow lane and confirm suspicions that the RGF was simply a tactical ruse to offset criticism about the scrapping of regional development agencies.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.